jeremyBanks/database/docs/rfcs/0003-initial.md

 Once this library's driver interface is complete and stable, it is expected that driver libraries would implement the supporting interface themselves, without anything required in this repository.
-However, that can't happen while this is still under unstable development, so for now we will include driver interface implementations for a couple different database driver libraries:
+However, that can't happen while this is still under unstable development, so for now we will directly include driver interface implementations for a couple different database driver libraries:

 - `…/sqlite.ts` wrapping [`/x/sqlite/`](https://deno.land/x/sqlite), an
   [MIT-Licensed](https://github.com/dyedgreen/deno-sqlite/blob/master/LICENSE)